GSA/digitalgov.gov/content/guides/site-scanning/_index.md

   - /sitescans/

 ---
-**The Site Scanning program** automates a wide range of scans of public federal websites and generates data about website health and best practices.
+**The Site Scanning program** automates a wide range of scans of public federal websites and generates data about website health, policy compliance, and best practices.

 The program is a shared service provided at no cost for federal agencies and the public to use.
-In addition to maintining a Federal Website Index, daily scans generate over 1.5 million fields of data about 26,000 federal .gov websites
+At its core is the Federal Website Index, a reference dataset listing all public federal .gov sites by agency/department.
+Daily scans generate over 1.5 million fields of data about 26,000 federal .gov websites, made publicly available via API and bulk download.

-**We scan federal agencies for:**
+**We scan federal domains for:**

 - The presence of agency websites and subdomains
 - Digital Analytics Program participation